It’s not all about you, Karen.* It’s about them.

-Good blog writing is about solving the searcher’s intent.
+Good blog writing is about solving the searcher’s intent and giving them loads of gorgeous, juicy info.

-It’s about finding out what they want and giving it to them.
+It’s about finding out what your valuable readers want - the ones you work so hard to find - and giving it to them.
 So before we start, we need to know your customers inside out and know what they want to read.
 Then, we write with their interests ahead of our own.
+Who knew?

 Before I start blog writing for any company, I’ll spend time with the manager discussing the company’s customers or patients, and we’ll workshop what they want to know about.
 Most business owners are pretty good at providing information here, and I always find it the great help to talk to the receptionist or the salespeople.
 They’re the ones at the coalface, talking to the public, and answering their questions, listening to their complaints.
 It’s golden.